jpegzilla/lowercase-discord/readme.md

 `l~`

 ### function:
-evaluates user messages, replaces all uppercase letters that are not the personal pronoun 'I' with their lowercase equivalent, deletes the offending message, and sends the correct message
+evaluates user messages, replaces all uppercase letters that are not the personal pronoun 'I' with their lowercase equivalent, deletes the offending message, and sends the correct message.